 House sparrows and finches however prefer areas with longer grass where there are more invertebrates and seeds.

-Small mammals such as voles forage in longer grass for insects and seeds, and use it as shelter and cover.
+Small mammals such as voles forage in longer grass for seeds and use it as shelter and cover.
 In turn these attract birds of prey and owls.

-Although amenity grasslands are not priorities for conservation in the usual sense. they can be managed to benefit biodiversity.
-They are therefore included in this local Biodiversity Action Plan.
+Although amenity grassland is not a priority habitat in the usual sense. it can be managed to benefit biodiversity.
+Amenity grassland is therefore included in this Biodiversity Action Plan.

 Amenity grassland ‘improved’ by the use of fertilisers and possible reseeding is likely to include copious perennial rye-grass and little of botanical interest.

 However this does not need to be the case.

-RSPB’s ‘Ark in the Park’ research project found that long grass had a lot more seeds and invertebrates than short grass, benefiting birds and mammals. .
+RSPB’s ‘Ark in the Park’ research project found that long grass had a lot more seeds and invertebrates than short grass, benefiting birds and mammals.